nandni22/nandni-demo/README.md

 # nandni-demo
-this is a demo of Git &amp; Github class
+this is a demo of Git &amp; Github class.